 B = gate opening, m

-In defining these parameters, the model user also has to generate a time series file of the gate openings [GATEFN].
+In defining these parameters, the model user must also generate a time series file of the gate openings [GATEFN].
 Whenever the gate opening, B, is equal to or greater than 0.8(Zu-Zsp), a weir equation is used with no functional dependency on the gate width.
 In this case, the user must also supply a rating curve when the gate acts like a weir.

 If a valve-rating curve is used as a “gate” and the outlet elevation to compute the head difference is not the same as the withdrawal elevation, the following changes need to be included in the input variables: